sundarnagarajan/rdp-thinbook-linux/README.md

 To know more about the steps involved, read [DetailedSteps.md](docs/DetailedSteps.md)

 # What do you get
-- Everything listed as working above **WORK IN THE LIVE SESSION**
+- Everything on the RDP Thinbook **WILL WORK IN THE LIVE SESSION**
-- If you install from the Ubuntu ISO created, everything listed as working will work in the installed image also
+- If you install from the Ubuntu ISO created, everything will work in the installed image also
 - You get a copy of all the scripts under ```/root/remaster/scripts```
 - The log of all steps during remastering is in ```/root/remaster/remaster.log```